 {% endmacro %}

-So,macroIs it possible to include other built-in template tags of Safe CMS inside the label?
-This is a critical issue, directly related to how we design and organize templates.
+Then,macroCan the tag inside contain other built-in template tags of AnQi CMS?
+This is a key issue that directly relates to how we design and organize templates.

-Code fragments defined by macros, in general, should not directly contain built-in template tags used for independent data retrieval,archiveList/system/categoryListetc.This is becausemacroThe design concept of the label is to provide an encapsulated rendering logic, which expects to receive the required data from the outside, rather than initiating new data queries or obtaining global system configurations internally.
-According to the conventions of the Anqi CMS template labels,macroThe function 'Can only call variables passed in as parameters' explicitly limits its scope and data source.
+Macro-defined code snippets should not generally contain built-in template tags used for independent data retrieval, such asarchiveList/system/categoryListetc.This is becausemacroThe design philosophy of the tag is to provide an encapsulated rendering logic, which expects to receive the required data from the outside, rather than initiating new data queries internally or obtaining global system configurations.
+According to the conventions of the Anqi CMS template tag,macroThe function “can only call variables passed as parameters” clearly defines its scope and data source.

-This means that when you try to call a functionmacrodirectly within a function{% archiveList archives with limit="5" %}When trying to retrieve the latest list of articles, it usually fails.
+This means that when you try to call in amacrodirectly.{% archiveList archives with limit="5" %}When trying to retrieve the latest list of articles, it usually fails.
 The macro's internal environment is relatively independent, and it does not have the ability to directly access the entire application context to perform such data queries.

-However, this does not meanmacrothe internal structure cannot contain any tags.
-In fact, it can completely include conditional judgment tags ({% if ... %})、loop iteration tags ({% for ... %}),or even auxiliary tags likeincludeThe data for these label operations are all derived from the parameters of the macro itself, or global variables available in the template inheritance chain, but do not require additional queries within the macro.
+However, this does not meanmacroThere should be no tags inside.
+In fact, it can completely contain conditional judgment tags ({% if ... %}), loop iteration tags ({% for ... %}), and even auxiliary tags likeincludeThe data for these label operations are all derived from the parameters of the macro itself, or from global variables available in the template inheritance chain, but do not require additional queries within the macro.

-For example, if you want toarchive_detailin a macro, based onarchivean attribute of an object (such as)archive.HasImage) to decide whether to display an image, you can do it like this:
+For example, if you want toarchive_detailin a macro, based onarchivea property of an object (such asarchive.HasImage), to decide whether to display an image, you can do this:

 {% macro archive_detail(archive) %}